Stacktical/stacktical.github.io/_posts/2021-11-15-stacktical-dsla-protocol-dtk-developer-toolkit-getting-started-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 ---
 layout: post
 featured: false
-title:  "Build your own insurtech on DSLA Protocol"
+title:  "Build on the world's first L0 Insurance Protocol"
 author: Team
 categories: [ mainnet, dev ]
 image: assets/img/2021-11-15-stacktical-dsla-protocol-dtk-developer-toolkit-getting-started-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.jpg
 ---

-## Turnkey Risk Management
+## Insurtech as a Service, powered by Decentralized SLAs

 The DSLA Protocol core team is proud to announce the release of the [DSLA Protocol Developer Toolkit (DTK)](https://github.com/Stacktical/stacktical-dsla-developer-toolkit) and the [DSLA Protocol Developer Guide](https://readme.stacktical.com/developer-guide/).

-The DTK empowers developers to vyukd new use cases and risk aware applications using DSLA Protocol, and the Developer Guide is there to help you get started!
+The DTK empowers developers to build new use cases and risk aware applications using DSLA Protocol, and the Developer Guide is there to help you get started!

 ### Value Proposition for Developers

 Why building on DSLA Protocol?

-First, developers are able to add peer-to-peer risk management capabilities to their existing applications, networks and services.
-These capabilities will increase user confidence, leading to higher adoption and retention of your products.
+First, developers are able to add custom, peer-to-peer risk management capabilities to their existing applications, networks and services.
+These capabilities will increase user confidence, leading to higher production adoption and retention.

 Second, developers can provide liquidity to the service-level agreements they create themselves, to earn additional revenue when application, network and service performance targets are met.